komsan-k/SCI-103/lab/lab-Circular Motion/README.md

-# Uniform Circular Motion with VPython
+# LAB 04: Uniform Circular Motion with VPython

-*A guided manuscript for simulating and visualizing circular motion in 3D using VPython.*

 ---

-## 🧠 Abstract

 This manuscript presents a simulation of uniform circular motion (UCM) using VPython.
 A point mass attached to a virtual string moves with constant speed along a circular path.
 The simulation visualizes the trajectory in 3D and optionally plots radial acceleration.